What does Sabina mean?

 Sabina is a very popular first name for women (#1366 out of 4276, Top 32%) and also a very popular surname for all people (#45482 out of 150436, Top 30%).
 (2000 U.S. Census)

-Shown below is a comparison of the statistics of Sabina and related names.
-Bina and Sabine are the prominent alternative forms of Sabina (#1969 from current records).
-Adoption of these forms of Sabina was at its peak in the 1880s (adoption of 0.01%) and has become much less since.
+Which version is better?with its variant forms and related girl names.
+Shown below is a study of the statistics of Sabina and related names.
+Bina and Sabine are the prominent alternative forms of Sabina.
+Adoption of these forms of Sabina was at its peak in the 1880s (adoption of 0.01%).